-- Fun in the Summer Sun – Tips to avoid sun related illnesses.
-The best prevention is to avoid direct sun between peak hours of sunlight and to use a sun screen of 30 SPF or higher.
+- Sun Exposure - Tips to avoid sun-related illnesses and keep skin healthy.
+The best prevention for heat-related illnesses is to avoid direct sun during peak hours and use a sunscreen of SPF 30 or higher.
 Also see Heat exhaustion .

 - Summer Alcohol Awareness

 - Cooking Outdoors and Preventing Food Poisoning